qupath/qupath-docs/docs/intro/extensions.md

 ### Updating extensions

-Manually installed extensions cannot be easily updated.
+Manually installed extensions can't be easily updated.
 You have to remove them and install them again with the newer version.